clojurestream/kit-workshop/README.md

 - Clojure CLI https://clojure.org/guides/install_clojure
 - Java 11+ (17 recommended)
 - Calva (+ clj-kondo extension), or editor of preference as long as nREPL compatible (Cursive, Emacs, etc.)
+- Docker and docker compose.
+Check that you can run `docker compose up` on a simple `docker-compose.yml` file https://docs.docker.com/compose/gettingstarted/

 Clone this repository and make sure you can run the project by doing the following